Tommy Amaker: Accomplishments

 Amaker set many Duke career and single-season assists records.
 He held the record for single-season assists in the years between 1986 and 1990, which was broken by Bobby Hurley.
 Hurley also broke Amaker's records in career assists per game (5.1, 1987–93) and career assists (708, 1987–92).
 Steve Wojciechowski broke Amaker's records in single-season assists to turnover ratio (2.88, 1985–97) and career assists to turnover ratio (2.11, 1987–98).
 Although his single-season assists records were surpassed by Hurley's freshman, sophomore and senior season totals, it still remains a record for a Duke junior.
 He also held Duke's career NCAA tournament assist average record with 57 in 12 games for a 4.7 average until Hurley surpassed it with 145 in 20 games for a 7.3 average.
 His school single-game assists record of 14 that he tied (Kevin Billerman, March 2, 1974, vs. North Carolina) vs. on February 19, 1986, was not broken until Hurley's senior 1993 season and is still a record for a junior.

 Amaker holds several Duke and ACC records for games played.
 Amaker, Alarie and Dawkins have all started 40 games for the 1985–86 Duke team and both Ferry and Billy King have played 40 games in a season.
 Amaker's 138 consecutive games started surpassed Alarie and Dawkins' totals of 133.
 His 138 consecutive games played was a Duke record until Chris Duhon played 144 in a row ending in 2004.
 Consecutive games started is not shown in the 2009–10 Atlantic Coast Conference Media Guide records section.
 However, no ACC player has ever played more than 40 games in a season.

 Pro career

-Following his college basketball career, Amaker was drafted by the Seattle SuperSonics in the 3rd round of the 1987 NBA draft with the 55th pick overall.
+Following his college basketball career, Amaker was drafted by the Seattle SuperSonics in the third round of the 1987 NBA draft with the 55th pick overall.
 He was also drafted in the first round of the April 1987 United States Basketball League's draft by the Staten Island Stallions.
-He was regarded to be too small to play in the NBA at 6 ft and 155 lbs.
+He was regarded to be too small to play in the NBA at 6 ft and 155 lb.
 He was cut from the SuperSonics team on October 21, 1987.
 Subsequently, he spent three days with the Wyoming Wildcatters of the Continental Basketball Association in Casper, Wyoming.
 He quickly decided he wanted to return to Duke to pursue a Master of Business Administration (MBA).